Trust Registration Service (TRS)

 For the avoidance of doubt, these TRS obligations are unconnected to the obligations to complete IHT100 when lifetime transfers are made.

-‘Express’ trusts with UK liabilities are required to register whether UK or non UK resident.
+Under 4MLD, ‘Express’ trusts with UK liabilities were required to register whether UK or non UK resident.

 The term “express trust” means a trust that was deliberately created by a settlor expressly transferring property to a trustee for a valid purpose, as opposed to a statutory, resulting or constructive trust.

 The legal responsibility for registration lies with the trustees.

 Where there are multiple trustees, it is a matter for the trustees to decide and appoint a lead trustee to complete the registration process.
 All trustees are equally legally responsible for the trust, and therefore the nominated ‘lead’ trustee is simply the main point of contact for HMRC.
 If, for example, there are four trustees, this would be recorded as one lead trustee and three additional trustees.
 The trustees can appoint an agent to complete the registration process if they so wish.

 With regard to professional advisers, the TRS requires the details of the agent (if one exists) registering on behalf of the trustees.
 No further information on other advisers is required.
 In saying that, trustees should keep their own written records of any advisers being paid to provide legal, financial or tax advice in relation to the trust.

 When a trust is registered for the first time, that is a new registration process.
 In later years the trustees will either just update the details of the existing registration or confirm that the details remain up to date and accurate.